donkike/DistributedRayTracing/README.md

 Scene Files
 -----------

-Example of scene files and format used can be found in _scenes_ directory.
+Example of scene files and format used can be found in _scenes/_ directory.